10 Ways How to Help an Alcoholic

 This one may seem a bit odd but the alcoholic isn’t the only one who needs help.
 Providing support for an alcoholic is difficult and can be a struggle both physically and emotionally.

-If friends or family members in the support group are having difficulty dealing with alcoholism, make sure they receive help coping, or time off if they need a break.
-It’s easy to become overwhelmed, so make sure there are people to turn to for help as well.
+If anyone is having difficulty dealing with the alcoholism, make sure that they receive help coping or time off if they need a break.
+If you find yourself being overwhelmed, make sure there are people you can turn to for help as well.

 9. Engage in New Activities

 Explore the world and find new shared hobbies.
-Break old habits and try new things that keep the mind off the old ways of doing things.
-By staying focused and engaged in healthy activities, it strengthens the chance of a success and decreases the possibility of a relapse.
+Break the old habits and try new things that keep your mind off your old ways.
+By staying focused and engaged in healthy activities you strengthen your chances of a success.

-Despite all of your actions, setbacks and relapses may happen.
-The worst thing to do is offer guilt, anger, or scorn for these setbacks.
+Despite all of your actions, setbacks and relapses will happen.
+The worst thing you can do is offer guilt, anger, or scorn for these setbacks.
 Instead, provide encouragement.
 Learn from the setbacks, but don’t dwell on them.

-This is easier said than done but if you need more support check out the article from About Health, Dealing With Having a Relapse.
+This is easer said than done but if you need more support check out the article from About Health Dealing With Having a Relapse